-- Title IX DOES require an institution to: - Provide an equal opportunity for female and male students to become intercollegiate athletes - Analyzed by means of the three-part test - Provide equivalent treatment of participants in the overall women's program as compared to the overall men's program. - Analyzed according to 13 different program components.
+- Title IX DOES require an institution to: - Provide an equal opportunity for female and male students to become intercollegiate, interscholastic athletes etc. - Analyzed by means of the three-part test - Provide equivalent treatment of participants in the overall women's program as compared to the overall men's program. - Analyzed according to 13 different program components.